shaneapowell/EasySlackStatus/README.md

     * `WiFi SSID` = The WiFi SSID/Name of your home wifi to connect to.
     * `WiFi Password` = Your home wifi password.
     * `Slack Token` = Your personal slack-access token (see below).
 Must be rebooted after setting this.
+    * `TZ` = The Timezone you are in.
+Curently only support for short list of TZ.
+To add more, just update the list of TZs in the code and submit a PR.
+A reboot will be necessary for this to take affect.
     * `Status 1-15` = The list of default status selections.
 You can modify these later on using your computer after connecting to your local WiFi.
 See below for more info.
 5. Disconnect from the devices WiFi, it should trigger the device to try and connect to your WiFi.
 6. If it all worked, it should present the list of status to choose from.